 - Walkabout Creek Cafe – situated on a large deck overlooking the reservoir

 - Walkabout Creek Functions Centre – perfect for weddings and special events

 Walkabout Creek Wildlife Centre is an informative and interactive experience for the whole family.
 Sweeping panoramic displays on entry give a bird’s eye view of the neighbouring National Park.

 There are lots of animals that live within the centre, and visitors can get up close and see quolls, snakes, freshwater crocodiles, birds, snakes and fish in their viewing-friendly habitats.
 Join the Park Rangers at one of the regular Discovery Shows to get to know the resident reptiles a little better.
 Outside amongst the bushland, you can wander leisurely through the open-air enclosures.

 The café on site features a comprehensive menu for morning and afternoon tea or lunch and on weekends, it extends to offer a delicious breakfast option.
 You can enjoy your coffee and scones out on the veranda with views over the reservoir or take your own picnic to enjoy by the water’s edge.

 Getting to Enoggera Reservoir

 Enoggera Reservoir is open from 6am until 6pm and is unpatrolled.
 Being a national park, no domesticated animals are permitted within the area.

 If taking the bus, take route 385 from the City to The Gap Park and Ride and walk 600 m along Waterworks Road.
 The entrance to Walkabout Creek will be on your left and is well-signed.

-For more information visit https://www.npsr.qld.gov.au/parks/daguilar/walkabout-creek.html.
+For more information, visit https://www.npsr.qld.gov.au/parks/daguilar/walkabout-creek.html.